 Equity attributable to the non-controlling interest is shown separately in the consolidated statement of financial position.
-Profit attributable to the non-controlling interest is shown separately in the consolidated statement of income and consolidated statement of comprehensive income.
+Profit attributable to the non-controlling interest is shown separately in the consolidated statement of comprehensive income.

 In a business combination achieved in stages, the acquirer shall re-measure its 'previously held equity interest in the acquire at fair value at the acquisition-date.
 The resulting gain or loss is recognized in profit or loss.